Last Updated on January 22, 2022 by Mary Pressler

-- For example, an 8-dollar LED bulb may seem more expensive than a one-dollar incandescent bulb, but consider that its service life is 25 times longer.
+- A $2.00 LED bulb may seem more expensive than a $1.00 incandescent bulb, but consider that its service life is 25 times longer.

 How LED Lighting Improves Safety

 The safety advantages of LED lighting start from the installation phase.
 LED products are normally lighter than the fixtures they replace, making them safer to handle.
-In addition, LED lamps can be manufactured without glass, which means they will not shatter with impact.
-Just keep in mind that some LED lamps use glass to preserve the appearance of conventional lighting, so don’t assume all of them are shatterproof!
+LED lamps can also be manufactured without glass, which means they will not shatter on impact.
+Just keep in mind that some LED products use glass to preserve the appearance of traditional lamps, so don’t assume all of them are shatterproof.

 Types of LED Lighting Upgrades

-LED lighting upgrades can be classified based on how much the existing lighting system is modified:
+LED upgrades can be classified based on how the existing lighting system is modified:

-The best option changes depending on budget and project conditions.
-For example, a relamp can be a good option to upgrade the lighting in an office with minimal disruption.
-On the other hand, if you are planning a major renovation, a full fixture replacement allows maximum efficiency.
-The entire area will not be usable anyway during the renovation, so nobody is affected by the disruption of an extensive lighting upgrade.
+The best option changes depending on your budget and site conditions.
+For example, a re-lamp can be a good option to upgrade the lighting in an office with minimal disruption.
+On the other hand, if you’re planning a major renovation, a complete fixture replacement allows maximum efficiency.
+Since the entire area is empty during the renovation, a major lighting upgrade can be carried out without bothering anyone.

 After an LED upgrade, you can achieve even greater savings by switching to a lower electricity rate plan.
 This way, you’re not only reducing the number of kilowatt-hours used, but also their price.
 At Quick Electricity you can compare the energy plans available in Texas, and pick the best option according to your needs.